 Centuries later, a modern explorer stumbled upon this Lost City.
 The Palace was restored to its former glory, and re-opened in 1992

 as part of the amazing Lost City development at Sun City.
 The Valley of Waves is open daily, from 09h00 until 18h00 in summer and 10h00 until 17h00 in winter.
 There is an astounding variety of adventures

 Guests staying at one of the Sun City hotels, have free access to Valley of the Waves.
 Day visitors will have to pay to enter Valley of the Waves

-- Adults (13 yrs to 59 yrs): R120
+- Adults (13 yrs to 59 yrs): R185

-- Children (4yrs to 12 yrs): R70
+- Children (4yrs to 12 yrs): R90

 - Children under 3 : Free